-It is with this understanding that we publicize some of our more meaningful successes below, which we believe reflect the quality of work we do for our clients, and, just as importantly, we hope help will make our society a little bit safer, by encouraging people and companies to act responsibly.
+It is with this understanding that we publicize some of our more meaningful personal injury and product liability successes below, which we believe reflect the quality of work we do for our clients, and, just as importantly, we hope will make our society a little bit safer, by encouraging people and companies to act responsibly.

 Partner James Lowe won a $10.4 million verdict in Palm Beach County, Florida, against Ford Motor Company, for their client who was paralyzed by a defective seat in a Ford Explorer.

 On October 30, 2001, the client, age 60, was properly seat belted and operating her 2000 Ford Explorer.
 While stopped and waiting to turn left into her tennis club, her vehicle was struck from behind by a Toyota Solara, traveling at approximately 60 miles per hour.
 The teeth on the recliner mechanism gears stripped and sheared off, and the client’s seat collapsed onto the rear seat, allowing her to be thrown out of her seatbelt into the rear seatback where she suffered a severely fractured cervical spine, leaving her a quadriplegic.

 The jury found that Ford Motor Company had placed the Explorer on the market with a defect in the seat design which was a legal cause of the Plaintiff’s severe injuries.
 The unanimous verdict awarded $1 million to her husband for his losses, and $9.4 million to the client.

 The jury of five men and one woman deliberated for a total of approximately 11 hours over three days before returning their verdict for the Plaintiffs.

 Hospital overdose of morphine.
 Excessive amount of Morphine administered to patient following surgery causing respiratory depression when transferred to regular nursing floor.
 Nurses failed to monitor patient resulting in brain injury.